 It had been speculated that the Sydney developer might have constructed a boutique hotel on the cafe’s space.

 The Hudson Conway site

 The balance of the parcel Hudson Conway acquired – 9031 square metres – has about 64 meters of street frontage.

-Hudson Conway obtained a new permit to build a multi-staged residential development which will include 329 apartments and 369 underground car parks.
+Shortly after settlement, the local builder obtained a permit – for 329 apartments and 369 underground car parks.

-In June it was reported Mr Williams paid about $13 million for two neighbouring historic homes in South Yarra’s ritzy Marne Street.
-That combined 1632 square metre site is expected to make way for a high-end apartment project.
+In June it was reported Mr Williams paid about $13m for two neighbouring homes in South Yarra’s Marne Street – a combined 1632 sqm – with plans for a high-end residential project.